SanthoshiniPendela/Wav2LipSample/README.md

 ```
 python inference.py --checkpoint_path path-to-wav2lip_gan.pth --face path-to-video.mp4 --audio path-to-audio.wav
 ```
-The output will be saved in the `results` folder.
+The final product should appear in the `results` folder.

-## Tips for Better Results
+## Tips for Using Wav2Lip on Windows:

-- Ensure the Python 3.6 environment is active.
+- Ensure the `Wav2LipEnv` environment is activated and using Python 3.6 before running scripts.
-- Use .mp4 format for video and .wav for audio.
+- Video must be in .mp4 format and audio in .wav.
-- Lower quality videos (e.g., 1080p) tend to give better results.
+- Better results are obtained using lower quality video; 1080p looks best.
+720p executes faster but may produce poorer results.
+- Verify the Wav2Lip directory is correctly set up before proceeding.
-- Ensure the video is not longer than the audio.
+- Make sure the video is not longer than the audio.
-- For detailed settings, refer to the official [Wav2Lip repository](https://github.com/Rudrabha/Wav2Lip.git).
+- Run the main script for synchronization in the Wav2Lip directory.